The Excel Gamma.Inv function returns the inverse of the Gamma Cumulative Distribution.

 |probability||-||The probability value (between 0 and 1), for which you want to calculate the inverse of the Gamma Cumulative Distribution Function.|

 |alpha||-||A parameter of the distribution.|

-The charts below show the Gamma Cumulative Distribution and the Inverse Gamma Cumulative Distribution, with the parameter alpha set to 3 and the parameter beta set to 2.
+The charts below show the Gamma Cumulative Distribution and the Inverse Gamma Cumulative Distribution, with the parameters alpha = 3 and beta = 2.

 Gamma Cumulative Distribution Function with α=3 & β=2

 Inverse Gamma Cumulative Distribution with α=3 & β=2